 In order for the Title IX process to begin, the University must have actual knowledge.
-Actual knowledge means notice of sexual harassment or allegations of sexual harassment to the University's Title IX Coordinator or any University official who has authority to institute corrective measures on behalf of Brenau.
-Making a report means telling the Title IX Coordinator or an Official with Authority what happened-in person, by telephone, in writing, or by email.
+Actual knowledge means notice of sexual harassment or allegations of sexual harassment to the University's Title IX coordinator or Title IX deputy coordinator.
+Making a report means telling the Title IX coordinator, the Title IX deputy coordinator, or an official with authority what happened, and this may be done in person, by telephone, in writing, or by email.
+Should a report be made to an official with authority, that person is responsible for immediately notifying the Title IX coordinator.

-At the time a report is made, a Complainant does not have to request any particular course of action, nor does a Complainant need to know how to label what happened.
+At the time a report is made, a complainant does not have to request any particular course of action, nor does a complainant need to know how to label what happened.
 Choosing to make a report, and deciding how to proceed after making the report, can be a process that unfolds over time.
-The University provides support that can assist each individual in making these important decisions, and will respect an individual's autonomy in deciding how to proceed, to the greatest extent possible.
+The University provides support that can assist each individual in making these important decisions and will respect an individual's autonomy in deciding how to proceed, to the greatest extent possible.
 In this process, the University will balance the individual's interest with its obligation to provide a safe and nondiscriminatory environment for all members of the University community.

-The University will investigate and resolve all Formal Complaints in a fair and impartial manner.
-A Complainant, the Respondent and all individuals involved will be treated with dignity and respect.
-In response to all reports of Prohibited Conduct, the University will make an immediate assessment of any risk of harm to the Complainant, Respondent, or to the broader campus community and will take steps necessary to address those risks.
-These steps may include Supportive Measures and/or Emergency Removal of the Respondent to provide for the safety of the Complainant and the campus community.
-Emergency Removal will be determined by the Title IX Coordinator in consultation with the Executive Vice President using the criteria of the Student Concerns committee.
+The University will facilitate the resolution of all formal complaints in a fair and impartial manner.
+A complainant, the respondent, and all individuals involved will be treated with dignity and respect.
+In response to all reports of prohibited conduct, the University will make an immediate assessment of any risk of harm to the complainant, respondent, or to the broader campus community and will take steps necessary to address those risks.
+These steps may include supportive measures and / or emergency removal of the respondent to provide for the safety of the complainant and the campus community.
+Emergency removal will be determined by the Title IX coordinator in consultation with the appropriate campus leaders, including but not limited to the vice president for Student Development & Engagement or his/her designee.

-All investigations and proceedings will be conducted presuming the Respondent is not responsible for the accusations.
+For complaints that will be handled through the investigation and live hearing process, all investigations and proceedings will be conducted presuming the respondent is not responsible for the accusations.

 Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment).
-However, the formal process only begins with a signed report by the Complainant or the Title IX Coordinator.
+However, the formal process only begins with a signed report by the complainant or the Title IX coordinator.